mjcccccc/SQL_Project_Challenge/README.md

 - **Tools Used**: MS SQL Server, SQL Server Management Studio (SSMS).

 ## Conclusion
 Through these SQL projects, I am not only learning the fundamentals of SQL but also applying them to real-world data challenges.
 Utilizing **MS SQL Server**, I am building a strong foundation in data analysis and honing my skills to become a proficient data analyst.
-I invite you to explore my projects, and I hope they inspire you on your own SQL learning journey!